 What is the Punishment for DWI with a Child Passenger in Texas?

 The minimum punishment range for a first time DWI with child passenger conviction is 180 days to 2 years in the state jail and up to a $10,000 fine.
-DWI with a child is a state jail felony in Texas and someone charged will have an automatic driver’s license suspension for 90 to 180 days.
+DWI with a child is a state jail felony in Texas and someone charged will have an automatic driver’s license suspension for 180 days instead of 90 like misdemeanor charges.